Reviews You Can Rely On

 Rooftop Tents

-Imagine the brainchild of a popup camper and a car camping tent, then set it 6 feet above the ground and make it portable; the resulting contraption is a rooftop camping tent.
+Imagine the brainchild of a popup camper and a camping tent, then set it 6 feet above the ground and make it portable; the contraption is a rooftop camping tent.
 Our favorite rooftop tents are feature-heavy and bring many luxuries to your camping experience that you may otherwise leave at home.
-Because they sit perched on top of your vehicle, they are more portable than their traditional counterparts, and because weight is less of an issue, rooftop tents can offer more homey touches and luxurious components than regular camping tents.
+Because they sit perched on top of your vehicle, they are more portable than their traditional counterparts.
+Because weight is less of an issue, rooftop tents can offer more homey touches and luxurious components than regular camping tents.
 After the initial installation, they can be (but are not always) easier and faster to set up for the night.
-They include cushy memory foam mattresses, and some models offer additional gear storage and interior lighting options.
+They include comfy memory foam mattresses, and some models offer additional gear storage and interior lighting options.
 They come in hardshell and softshell varieties, and configurations, square footage, and components differ from model to model.

 However, these tents mount semi-permanently to the roof of your car or truck and can only go as far as your vehicle can take them.
-They are very heavy, and you must have a specific rack system on your vehicle that properly distributes the tent's weight and the people and items that will be inside during use.
+They are very heavy, and you must have a specific rack system on your vehicle that properly distributes the tent's weight and the people and items inside during use.
 It is also important to remember that you must climb on and around your vehicle to install, set up, convert, and use these tents.
 They may not be ideal for those with disabilities, small children, large pets, or those who feel unsafe climbing a ladder for any reason.
-They can be pretty expensive, and you will want to seriously consider the pros and cons of this type of camping tent before making a purchase.
+They can be quite pricey, and you should seriously consider the pros and cons of this type of camping tent before making a purchase.
 Despite all this, a rooftop tent can feel like your home away from home and is a great option for those who like to tackle long, gnarly 4x4 trails and spend their nights in comfort.

 tent - while not strong enough for trips to places like denali, aconcagua...